joshD90/social2/zNewFeaturesToBeImplemented.md

 ### Upload other files such as application forms etc.

-- Create OtherFilesDB class []
+- Create OtherFilesDB class [x]
-- Create Endpoint to upload file through multer middleware (have this is services)[]
+- Create Endpoint to upload file through multer middleware (have this is services)[x]
-- Create FileType front and backend []
+- Create FileType front and backend [x]
--
+- Create function to upload and save file to db that will cover images and files as refactor [x] Commit = refactored upload and file save and implemented into file and image controllers, made adjustment to timing of deleltion of updated pictures
+- Adjust service form creation to allow for file uploads []
+- handle upload and parsing of the information []

 ### Error handle and rollback Database interactions